freeCodeCamp/freeCodeCamp/guide/english/css/css-pre-processors/index.md

 ---
 ## CSS Pre-Processors

-Pre-processor is a software that allows to use extended CSS functionality with variables, functions, operators and many more useful assets that plain CSS is missing.
+CSS Pre-processors are in our development life for years.
+In their first implementations, they had few features.
+But nowadays, they are the key ingredients and must have tools for CSS development.
+Pre-processors extend CSS with variables, operators, interpolations, functions, mixins and many more other usable assets.

 ## Popular Pre-Processors